dropps07/Leetcode-DSA/README.md

 # Language used - Java
- commiting every day a Leetcode question in Java!!
+ commiting every day a Leetcode question in Java also some questions are of Database in MySQL !!